 This 1890’s tower is located in Brandon Hill Park near Jacob’s Wells Road.
 It’s a pretty park with a few small gardens and a pond.
 It’s very hilly so wear proper shoes.
-The tower is open from 8:15 – 6:15 daily and it is free.
+The tower is open from daily and is free.

 If you have been paying attention, we have already given you two great spots for free views above the city (Clifton Suspension Bridge and the roof of M Shed) and because Bristol is so spread out, this one has a completely different scene.

 Formerly called At-Bristol, We The Curious explores the boundaries of science with interactive displays and experiences.
-Though this is a fantastic place to the take the kids, it is a great experience for adults too.
+Though this is a fantastic place for kids, it is a great experience for adults too.
 The experiments challenge your way of thinking and pique your curiosity.
 It’s a lot of fun and takes about three to four hours to go through.

 Oh, and that big giant mirrored ball in Millennium Square is the UK’s first 3D planetarium.
 Check the We The Curious website for showings.